 Emerald - Colombian

 This Colombian emerald has a beautiful combination of color and tone.
 The emerald is 65% primary green color with a medium 65 tone.
 This gives the stone an electric green color in any light.
 The proportion and finish numbers are good.
 The depth is slightly high but the brilliancy is a high 80%.
 Like most emeralds during that period of time, the reports shows moderate treatment.
 However, the price would be dramatically higher if the rock was untreated.
 Back in 1987, treated Colombian emeralds were totally acceptable to collectors.
 Grading report signed by Cap Beesley, also.
 A serious gemstone for a collector portfolio or imagine this stone mounted in an upscale jewelry piece.
+Click here for more information.

 One of the highest graded Colombian emeralds we have ever seen.
 The emerald is the ultimate 70% primary green color.
 Technically, the color is a 4/80 with an ECA of 3.5 or 3.75.
 The stone also has a rare Excellent (1.5) TQIR.
 Very few stones ever got this grade from Cap Beesley.
 The stone is an 80 tone, but a light 80 or 75-80.
 The clarity grade is LI2.
 How many Lightly Included emeralds have we seen with this color?
 Probably can count on one hand.
 The proportion and finish numbers are extremely high.
 This means the stone was probably recut by a master cutter at great weight loss after coming to the US from Colombia.
 Finally, the depth is a perfect 70.9% and the brilliancy really high at 70-80%.
 The only negative is this stone has faint treatment.
 However, the price for this quality gem could be over $50,000 per carat if the rock was untreated.
-Back in 1995, treated stones were totally acceptable to collectors.
+Back in 1995, treated emeralds were totally acceptable to collectors.
 A serious gemstone for a collector portfolio or imagine this stone mounted in an upscale jewelry piece.
+Click here for more information.